Vica17INEL/INEL4206-Proyect/README.md

    -  Must create an Ubuntu to add the IP address that’s going to be used.

 ### Create the safety keys
--	This is going to allow you to control the server with your computer.
+This is going to allow you to control the server with your computer.
 -	Enter the server through your computer.
--	Once you manage to get access you can start to download node-red.
--	Download the admins packs that come with node-red.
--	Open node-red in your browser utilizing 34.199.250.106:1880.
--	Open node red.
--	Once it’s open, create a flow that uses the aedes MQTT broker to receive the data collected by the ESP32.
--	Modify your code.
--	add the pubsubclient library in your code so you can connect to the MQTT broker.
--	Running the code
--	Build and upload the code to the ESP32 by connecting the device to your computer using the USB to USB mini cable.
--	Activate the shortcut in your smartphone to get the outputs, in our case we activate our shortcut by asking to our apple smartphone “Hey Siri, Where is my Trolley?”.
+-  Assign a Public IP to our server.
+-  Use PuTTYgen to create a public and private key.
+-  Add this keys to our Linux cloud host.

 ## Powering our ESP32